MrAvinab/IBM-cloud-Smart-Home-Energy-Advisor/README.md

 ## 🧠 Challenges & Learnings

 * **Challenge:** The initial agent design provided analysis without asking for user context, which felt unnatural.
-This was solved by refining the agent instructions to prioritize clarifying questions.
+This was solved by refining the agent instructions to prioritise clarifying questions.

-* **Learning:** Effective AI agent behavior is highly dependent on precise and detailed prompt engineering.
+* **Learning:** Effective AI agent behaviour is highly dependent on precise and detailed prompt engineering.
 Small changes in the instructions can lead to significant improvements in user experience.
 ## 🛠️ Technology Stack

 * **IBM Watsonx Agent Lab:** For rapid prototyping and building the agent.